 Alcohol Assertive Outreach Treatment (AAOT) is a community, or ‘place-based’ service aimed at a group of people with alcohol dependence who have high levels of unplanned alcohol-related hospital attendance and who struggle to engage with traditional health and other services.
 Typically, people in this group have multiple long-term conditions and experience high levels of socioeconomic deprivation, so AAOT offers a way to reduce the high levels of morbidity and mortality they experience, through increasing engagement in treatment.

-The overall aim of this study is to evaluate the implementation of the AAOT model to create a framework explaining the barriers and enablers to both its implementation, but also its sustainability and potential for wider use.
-This will be done by:
+The overall aim of this study was to evaluate the implementation of the AAOT model to create a framework explaining the barriers and enablers to its implementation, but also its sustainability and potential for wider use.
+This was done by:

 - A mixed-methods study using routinely collected clinical AAOT data and semi-structured interviews.